 The perfect Croque Monsieur or Croque Madame is a simple creation.
 However, if you try to order one in an American restaurant, you’ll likely receive quizzical look.
 Not so if you ordered a grilled cheese sandwich.
 Croque Monsieur, literally translated as “crunch sir” is somewhat of a French grilled cheese sandwich.
 However, it is so much more as I’ll explain shortly.
 Add a fried egg on top and you have a Croque Madame!
 Both are awesome for your Mother’s Day brunch.

 In our opinion, the perfect Croque Monsieur is a simple creation.
 It starts with a thin piece of white bread, that is layered with the perfect amount of ham, béchamel sauce, and Gruyère cheese.
 You can top it with another piece of bread if you like, but in our opinion, the open face version is the absolute best!
-In addition, we never found mustard or any other condiment included on the Croque Monsieur.
+In addition, we never found mustard or any other condiment included on any Croque Monsieur in Paris.

 Making the Béchamel Sauce: